-Columbia Southern University has always maintained a student-first philosophy by providing educational opportunities through distance learning to non-traditional students.
-This vision originated from the founder of Columbia Southern University, Robert Mayes, Sr. He established a family-oriented culture of caring and respect among staff and faculty that is maintained to this day.
+Columbia Southern University (CSU) has always maintained a student-first philosophy by providing educational opportunities through distance learning to non-traditional students.
+This vision originated from the founder of CSU, Robert Mayes, Sr. He established a family-oriented culture of caring and respect among staff and faculty that is maintained to this day.

 His experience in developing and presenting training programs in environmental compliance and occupational safety for small businesses led to the establishment of two certificate programs in the field, and later, the founding of CSU in 1993.